Lefrunila/IgGM/README.md

 You can use a fasta file (--fasta) and antigen's pdb file(--pdb).
 The epitope information can be provided by specifying the residue numbers in the antigen pdb file.

 * **Optional:**
-  * All commands you can use PyRosetta to slack the output by adding ''--relax'' or -r.**
+  * All commands you can use PyRosetta to slack the output by adding ''--relax'' or -r.
-  * All commands you can specify the maximum length of the antigen to avoid memory out of memory by adding ''--max_antigen_size'' or ''-mas''.
+  * All commands you can specify the maximum length of the antigen to avoid memory out of memory by adding ''--max_antigen_size 384'' or ''-mas 384'' used to specify the intercept length of the antigen to be 384.

 To facilitate subsequent processing, you need to prepare a FASTA file and a PDB file.
 Your FASTA file should follow this structure (see examples folder for reference):